-In order to ensure that this policy is fully implemented and controlled Atlas Group has delegated the Company Secretary who is also the Group's Director responsible for HR to be responsible for Compliance in respect of the above regulatory requirements.
+In order to ensure that this policy is fully implemented and controlled Atlas Group has delegated to the Company Secretary the responsibility for Compliance in respect of the above regulatory requirements.
 In the Atlas' Group Compliance Control Calendar the following controls have been set:

-- The Company Secretary is responsible for correspondence with MFSA in matters relating to appointment of new individuals listed in clause 2 and their ongoing monitoring, where required, - The responsibility for the notification to the MFSA that any such person has ceased to hold such a position or changed also rests with the said Company Secretary. - Any person who no longer meets any of the Fitness and Properness criteria will need to be referred to the Remuneration, Nomination and Related Parties Committee for discussion as to their future position within the company.
+- The Company Secretary is responsible for correspondence with MFSA in matters relating to appointment of new individuals listed above and their ongoing monitoring, where required, - The responsibility for the notification to the MFSA that any such person has ceased to hold such a position or changed also rests with the said Company Secretary. - Any person who no longer meets any of the Fitness and Properness criteria will need to be referred to the Remuneration, Nomination and Related Parties Committee for discussion as to their future position within the company.

-Furthermore the Group also has a performance management system whereby roles and responsibilities of all persons holdings positions of responsibility including board members (codified in board and board committee charters which also include required attributes of board members and committee chairmen) and management (codified in accountability profiles) are clearly defined and regularly assessed.
+Furthermore the Group also has a performance management system whereby roles and responsibilities of all persons holding positions of responsibility including board members and management are clearly defined and regularly assessed.